PoisotLab/MS_befwm_softwarenote/ms.md

 # Introduction

-Research in ecology has long seek to understand the processes influencing the diversity and stability of natural communities.
-These communities are formed by populations whose dynamics of persistence and extinction depends on resource availability.
-Seeing that the coexistence of populations is thus constrained by feeding interactions, models have been created equating the relationship between resources and consumers, from the simplest, most generalist models -- such as the Lotka-Volterra model @lotka1926,@volterra1928 -- to more tailored and parametrized ones.
-Among these, @yodzis_bsc generalist resource-consumer model has the advantage of yielding results close to the empirical observations while needing only few, easy to assess parameters.
-To achieve this purpose, it uses allometric scaling of metabolic and assimilation rates, meaning that the flow of biomass from a resource to its consumer thus depends on the body-mass ratio between them.
+Community and ecosystem ecologists have long sought to understand the diversity, properties, and dynamics of multi-species assemblages.
+The characteristics of communities emerges in unpredictable ways because species influence one another through direct, and indirect, ecological interactions.
+Seeing that the coexistence of populations is constrained in part by feeding interactions, models of the relationship between resources and consumers have been a useful and frequent tool in studying the theory of community dynamics.
+Although this modelling effort started from simple, abstracted models like the Lotka-Volterra family [@baca11lvp], more tailored and parameterized models emerged whose goal was to include a broader range of ecological and biological mechanisms, thus hopefully providing more realistic representations of empirical systems.
+Among these, the "bio-energetic" model of @yodz92bsc is a general representation of resource-consumer dynamics, yielding results comparable to empirical systems {>>REF<<}, while needing minimal parameters.
+To achieve this purpose, it uses allometric scaling of metabolic and assimilation rates, meaning that the flow of biomass from a resource to its consumer depends on the body-mass ratio between them.

 {>>@tp This needs an additional paragraph to explain the need to change perspective from one interaction to a whole community.
 Needs to cite Berlow,